leaflabs/libmaple/docs/source/gpio.rst

 The hardware documentation for your board lists each pin's capabilities, by pin number:

 ..
-TODO [0.1.0] Uncomment Mini and Native GPIO links
+TODO [0.0.12] Native link

 * :ref:`Maple <maple-gpios>`
 * :ref:`Maple RET6 Edition <maple-ret6-gpios>`

-.. * :ref:`Maple Mini <maple-mini-gpios>`
+* :ref:`Maple Mini <maple-mini-gpios>`

 .. * :ref:`Maple Native <maple-native-gpios>`

 The current and voltage limitations were determined using the STM32 datasheets.
 In particular, only some GPIO pins are **5V tolerant**, which means that applying 5 volts to a pin and reading it as input or allowing it to drain to ground will not damage that pin.
-Connecting a voltage higher than 3.3V to a non-5V tolerant pin may damage your board.
+Connecting a voltage higher than 3.3 V to a non-5 V tolerant pin may damage your board.

 .. _gpio-modes: